rkingery/ml-book/README.md

-# Mathematics and Computer Science for Machine Learning
+# Math and Programming for Machine Learning
 A book I'm writing.
 Check back soon.